ddttom/doc2web/docs/prd.md

 - Hierarchical lists should maintain proper nesting and numbering
 - TOC elements should be properly styled with appropriate leader lines and formatting
 - HTML should be valid according to W3C standards
-- **Numbering should exactly match the original DOCX document**
+- Numbering should exactly match the original DOCX document
-- **CSS should accurately reflect DOCX numbering formats**
+- CSS should accurately reflect DOCX numbering formats
-- **DOM serialization must preserve all document content and structure**
+- DOM serialization must preserve all document content and structure
-- **Output files should be validated before saving**
+- Output files should be validated before saving
-- **HTML files should be > 1000 characters for typical documents**
+- HTML files should be > 1000 characters for typical documents
-- **CSS files should contain generated styles appropriate for the document**
+- CSS files should contain generated styles appropriate for the document
-- **Document statistics (pages, words, characters, paragraphs, lines) must be accurately calculated and included in metadata**
+- Document statistics must be accurately calculated and included in metadata
-- **Document statistics must be calculated from document content when not available in metadata**
-- **HTML output must be compact with optimized whitespace removal while preserving newlines for improved file size**
+- HTML output must be optimized with proper formatting
-- **HTML formatting must preserve all content and structure while optimizing for performance**

-#### 3.2.4 Document Analysis and Style Extraction
+#### Document Analysis and Style Extraction

 - **MUST NOT pattern match against specific content words** (e.g., "Rationale", "Whereas", etc.)
 - **MUST use DOCX introspection** to determine appropriate styling and structure